 - Use quality tomatoes: This is the first step in creating a balanced sauce.
 As stated above, look for quality San Marzano Italian tomatoes because they are naturally sweeter and less acidic.
 You can also create your own less acidic crushed tomatoes by pureeing fire roasted diced tomatoes.

 - Add some sugar: Tomatoes are a living thing, so they will vary in acidity.
-Be prepared to add more or less sugar to taste at the end of cooking.
+Be prepared to add a little sugar to taste at the end of cooking.
 If you use San Marzano tomatoes, however, you will likely not need any.

 - Add carrots: You have a few options when it comes to using carrots to sweeten the sauce.
 1) Sauté one chopped carrot with the onions, 2) add ¼ cup shredded carrot to the sauce to simmer or 3) add one whole, peeled, stemmed carrot to the sauce while it’s simmering.
 The whole carrot releases its flavor and naturally absorbs any acidic flavors from the tomatoes.
 If using carrots, start with less sugar in the recipe because both can actually make the sauce too sweet!